 When you experience a problem with Communications Server, certain information is necessary to investigate your problem.
-The purpose of this appendix is to inform you of what information is available, how to create that information, and how to package that information to send to the support center.
+This appendix informs you of what information is available, how to create that information, and how to package that information to send to the support center.